-Lucky you, headed off to a lovely warm-weather holiday at a fabulous resort!
-We hope it’s everything you dream it will be: palm trees, swimming pools, white sand beaches, drinks in coconuts, rounds of golf in the sea breeze. . . we really do get it!
+Lucky you!
+Headed off to a lovely warm-weather holiday at a fabulous resort!
+We hope it’s everything you dream it will be: palm trees, white sand beaches, drinks in coconuts, rounds of golf in the sea breeze. . . we really do get it!
 We also understand the “what to wear” conundrum faced by many first-time resort goers.
 How casual is the daywear?
 How dressy is the dining room?
 How many bathing suits do you need?

 Supposing a seven-day trip, we advise that you pack three bathing suits for this kind of vacation.
 You will likely visit the beach or pool every day, and you may wish to wear your swimsuit under your clothes depending on your schedule, so you not only need a dry suit available at all times, but you will want a selection of bathing suit styles.

 Pack at least one practical, full-coverage, neutral-colored bathing suit.
 Go for quality with this suit, and make it a real workhorse.
-I personally experienced bathing suit mishap on vacation once, and suddenly my only suit had a broken strap.
-I was young and an inexperienced traveler; benefit from my mistake and make sure you have at least one swimsuit that can take anything you can dish out.
-You might want to swim with dolphins, try stand-up paddle boarding, or go cave diving.
-You’ll want a swimsuit for that kind of holiday activity.
+Make sure you have at least one swimsuit that can take anything you can dish out.
+You might want to swim with dolphins, try stand-up paddleboarding, or go cave diving.
+You’ll want a swimsuit for those kinds of activities.

 While your casual daytime attire at a resort depends a good deal on what you want to do on your trip, there are some helpful considerations to go over.
 Most resorts have a snappy-casual vibe, so leave your “bumming around” clothing at home.
-Faded band t-shirts are great for power-washing the garage, not eggs benedict on the east verandah!
 Sharp Bermuda shorts and crisp capri pants are excellent choices, with a t-shirt for shopping or a Polo shirt for catching a round of golf.
 Airy sundresses help you bear the heat elegantly, and short-shorts are a fun alternative when you’re lounging by the pool.
 Check the rules at your resort—do they require whites for tennis or croquet?
 Trust me, some places still do!
 Are you planning to visit local ruins?
 You’ll need hiking shoes.
 Think about your itinerary and your wishes as you pack, but also consider the conventions of the resort, the customs of the locals if you plan to venture out, and the potential weather variations.